gengo/gengo-python/README.md

 Note that some of the tests rely on some deferred actions so there are timeouts (sleep) which you might have to adjust.

+To run a single test, such as TestTranslationJobFlowFileUpload:

+python -m unittest -v gengo.tests.TestTranslationJobFlowFileUpload

 Question, Comments, Complaints, Praise?
 ------------------------------------------------------------------------------------------------------
 If you have questions or comments and would like to reach us directly, please feel free to do